spray/spray/docs/documentation/spray-io/predefined-stages.rst

 is this: ``_.handle.tag == HttpClient.SslEnabled``.

-The ``SslTlsSupport`` stage requires also requires an ``engineProvider`` parameter, which is a function ``InetSocketAddress => SSLEngine``.
+The ``SslTlsSupport`` stage requires also requires an ``engineProvider`` parameter, which is a function ``PipelineContext => SSLEngine``.
 The easiest way to specify an argument for this parameter is to use the default ``ServerSSLEngineProvider`` or ``ClientSSLEngineProvider``, depending on whether you are using the encryption stage on the client- or the server-side, e.g.::